shannonmoeller-archive/mtil/README.md

 _TODO: add api docs here_

+## Compatibility

+It's assumed that you're using the new shiny by including shims as needed for features that browsers and Node.js have not yet fully implemented.
+The tests used to create the support graph are generated atop [community ES shims][shim].

+_TODO: insert compatibility graph here_

 ## Contribute

 Standards for this project, including tests, code coverage, and semantics are enforced with a build tool.
 Pull requests must include passing tests with 100% code coverage and no linting errors.
 Now drop and give me 20!